vincap/ModelOrderEstimationGPH/README.md

 The code is provided as is, with no guarantees except that bugs are almost surely present.
 This code's use is intended for research purpose only; for any other use, please, ask the author for permission.
 You can contact the author at the following address: camastra@ieee.org.

-Published research reports using this code should cite the original article:
+Published research reports using this code should cite the original article (accessible [here](https://doi.org/10.1016/j.envsoft.2022.105343)):

 > F. Camastra, V. Capone, A. Ciaramella, A. Riccio, A. Staiano (2022).
 Prediction of Environmental Missing Data Time Series by Support Vector Machine Regression and Correlation Dimension Estimation. *Environmental Modelling and Software*.